 by Ed Berry, Ph.D., Physics

 Visitor statistics for the past 3 months show about 1000 people visit edberry.com each day.
+[Note: In January 2020, the number off visitors per day is about 2000.]
 The number of subscribers to my email list continues to grow very fast.

 My paper is submitted.

 Yesterday, I submitted my preprint to a professional scientific journal.
 I retitled it to “Human CO2 has small effect on atmospheric CO2.”

 I added some neat new stuff about the Bern model and “residence” times that will be new to you.

 No, I won’t say which journal because I am wary of the power of the climate-religion elite to block papers they don’t like as they did for Hermann Harde’s reply to a comment on his paper.